Ty-Thetravelguy/weather-way-mp2/README.md

 Throughout the development process, console.log was invaluable for debugging and experimentation, substantially deepening my JavaScript proficiency.
 ChatGPT played a crucial role, offering guidance and bolstering my problem-solving capabilities.

-During testing and code validation with JSLint, the tool suggested wrapping response in parentheses for the fetchWeather function, which notably enhanced the app's mobile compatibility—a previously know unresolved issue when testing the weather app on a mobile.
+During testing and code validation with JSLint, the tool suggested wrapping "response" in parentheses for the fetchWeather function, which notably enhanced the app's mobile compatibility—a previously know unresolved issue when testing the weather app on a mobile.
 This correction seemed to marked a significant improvement in the app's functionality across mobile devices.

-One notable issue I picked up during testing involved the premature execution of showActivityBtn() following an invalid location search.
+Another notable issue I picked up during testing involved the premature execution of showActivityBtn() following an invalid location search.
 Refactoring the code to conditionally execute showActivityBtn() and displayForecast() based on data validity effectively resolved this issue, ensuring a smoother user experience.
+See testing for more information.

 ## Testing